kaiohken1982/minimalistic-mvc-example-as3/README.md

 ### Run unit test

+- Add vendor/as3/src and test/src classpath (with flasg develop right click on the project name, properties, classpath label )
-Set tests/src/Runner.as as document class.
+- Set tests/src/Runner.as as document class.
-Run the project.
+- Run the project.

 ### Info